gordonbay/Windows-On-Reins/README.md

 - Disable Windows from asking your feedback
 - Disable SecurityHealthService, due to anoying and non configurable popups
 - Disable WpnService, push notification service
-- Disable Razer Chroma SDK Server, yeah, its night and you have that game with Razer SDK enabled running and messing up you keys light and you cant see the keys
+- Disable Razer Chroma SDK Server.
+Its night and you have that game with Razer SDK enabled running and messing up you keys light and you cant see the keys

 Usage